KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 # How to use

 Make sure your installed Google Chrome Browser is the latest.
-It is recommended you create/use another instance of your Chrome browser with a specific profile for just this package.
-See [TODO] for more info.
-Check YouTube to create chrome profile.

-> **NOTE:** *Remember your **profile-directory** and **user-data-dir** after you've created the new chrome browser profile/instance*

-> To check for `profile-directory` and `user-data-dir` on your new instance, goto `chrome://version/`

-  - In your new created chrome profile browser, Login into [WhatsApp Web] and make sure it is completely synced with your phone (Loading messages).

   - Open `.env` file.
 See [WhatsApp Business Cloud API Dashboard] for your infomations.
     - Set `NUMBER` to your phone number. # Your WhatsApp Number e.g: 234xxxxxxxxxx